renemarc/.github/CONTRIBUTING.md

 If you are reporting a bug, please include:

-* Your operating system name and version.
+* Your relevant system info.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.